btclinux/sentinel/README.md

     $ crontab -e

 In the crontab editor, add the lines below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to:
+    PLEASE NOTE: The following will only work if you are signed in as NON-ROOT user.
+You can check it by using "whoami" command.
     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1
+    IF you are a ROOT user type the following:
+    * * * * * cd /root/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

 ### 4. Test the Configuration